kontist/kontist.github.io/docs/advanced-authentication.markdown

 ### Create device binding request
 Before you initiate the device binding you need to create a device binding request which then needs to be confirmed by the user on an existing (already and verified) device or via email.

 Please see the `createDeviceBindingRequest` mutation.
 You can use the `getDeviceBindingRequest` query to check the status of the request.
+You have then 3 minutes to create and verify the device.

 ### Create device